North Pacific Cannery National Historic Site: The North Coast Marine Museum Society

 In 1979, five local Port Edward community members formed The North Coast Marine Museum Society in order to save the North Pacific Cannery.
 NPC was not the first cannery looked at.
 Inverness Cannery, located next to NPC, was considered initially in 1973 but a fire destroyed the plant causing the Board of Directors to move the plans onto NPC.
 The North Coast Marine Museum Society originally started as The North Coast Fishing Exhibit which displayed artifacts from the fishing communities in a donated space in the Prince Rupert, Pride O' The North Mall.
-In September 1985 the North Coast Marine Museum Society moved all of their artifacts to the cannery. ref name=":3" /> In 1987 the BC Packers handed over the keys to the North Pacific Cannery and by gifting the cannery $840,000 and $10,000 worth contribution for the restoration of the plant, NPC was declared a national historic site in 1989.
+In September 1985 the North Coast Marine Museum Society moved all of their artifacts to the cannery.
+In 1987 the BC Packers handed over the keys to the North Pacific Cannery and by gifting the cannery $840,000 and $10,000 worth contribution for the restoration of the plant, NPC was declared a national historic site in 1989.